 In 2017, Fitbit was established which delivered a wide range of wearable devices that could measure our steps count, heart rate, quality of sleep, and various other fitness metrics.
 It connected our health with the cloud.

 As we began connecting increasingly with the internet, privacy and security concerns started to show up.
 The year 2018 was the year of privacy concerns.
 People started to think about their data being shared among large organizations without their permission and it could be misused.

-An example of users' data being misused could be Facebook's API when one developer discovered that they could use their API to create a quiz that collected personal data from Facebook users and their friend networks and then sold that data to a political consulting firm.
+An example of users' data being misused could be Facebook's API when one developer discovered that they could use their history of API to create a quiz that collected personal data from Facebook users and their friend networks and then sold that data to a political consulting firm.
 This scandal exposed the Dark side of APIs.
 This made users realize that these APIs aren't free, these large organizations are earning by selling their data with other organizations.

 In the year 2020, people started to see Web3.0 as a solution to all the privacy concerns as it is based on Blockchain.

-As the world is progressing, we are becoming more and more dependent on these APIs to make our lives comfortable.
+As the world is progressing, we are becoming more and more dependent on these history of APIs to make our lives comfortable.
 There is still a lot that we are yet to know about the limits of APIs.
 The future definitely has endless possibilities.